 Several months back, when I was asked to join the event committee for The Residency, I didn’t realize what kind of an impact it would have on me.
-I’ve been a lover of hip-hop as well as other genres of music for as long as I can remember.
+I’ve been a lover of hip-hop for as long as I can remember.
 I knew they were recruiting me for my sponsorship and event experience, along with my network of contacts.
 Not because I could carry a tune or drop a beat.

 What is the Residency?
 The Residency seeks to build a powerful community of young hip-hop artists equipped with the artistic and leadership skills, business acumen, and mentorship necessary to become professional artists and cultural change makers.
 Through their participation in The Residency, young artists from low-income families in the Seattle area acquire tangible artistic and professional skills while also gaining confidence, teamwork, and a deepened understanding of their own identity and power.
 Take 6 minutes and watch this video.
 You’ll be glad you did.

 As the months went by, meetings were had, emails exchanged, and phone calls were made.
 The general public really has no clue the long list of things that have to go on behind the scenes, months in advance of a large scale event, to make things come together.
 As I got to know others on the events committee, I could tell immediately each person was bringing a specific skill set to the table and collectively as a group we were a power house of players.
 This would be a fundraiser concert event unlike no other that people would talk about for years to come.
 I was honored to be included.